JesperLundberg/projektgunnar.nvim/README.md

 #### Why?

 > [!NOTE]
-> This is a work in progress and while it is almost feature complete it is far from done.
-I have more ideas on what I want to add but first and foremost I need to make it look good.
-Right now it is very bare bones on the UI side.
+> This is a work in progress.

 Everytime I wanted to add nugets, references to other projects or add a project to the solution I had to spend some time getting the dotnet commands right.
 It started to annoy me and so the idea of a plugin was born.
 This is a plugin that helps with those commands and allows you to run them from inside neovim without using a terminal.